A Unified Framework for Estimation of High-dimensional Conditional Factor Models: Revisiting Nested Models

 \end{cor}

-The rate in Corollary \ref{Cor: Ex2: 1} is slower than that in Corollary \ref{Cor: Ex135: 1}.
-This is because the former relies on a set of easy-to-verify conditions\textemdash Assumption \ref{Ass: Eqn: Ex2: 1}\textemdash rather than a version of Assumption \ref{Ass: Ex135: 1}.
-The rate can be improved to $O_{p}(\sqrt{K(N+p+T)\log N/(NT)})$ under Assumption \ref{Ass: Ex135: 1}.
-Our result is distinct from \citet{Fanetal_ProjectedPCA_2016} in several aspects.
-First, we allow for $\mu_i\neq 0 $ and $\phi\neq 0$.
-This appears important in asset pricing, as they allow us to learn pricing errors.
-Second, we allow $x_{it}$ to vary over $t$.
-This appears crucial in asset pricing, since many stock characteristics (e.g., book to market ratio and momentum) change from month to month.
-Third, we do not require that $\lambda_i$ has zero mean and weak cross-sectional dependence (so $\lambda_i$ can be interpreted as a vector of noises), which is barely justified in practice.
+The slower rate in Corollary \ref{Cor: Ex2: 1} compared to Corollary \ref{Cor: Ex135: 1} is attributed to the reliance on a set of easier-to-verify conditions, namely Assumption \ref{Ass: Eqn: Ex2: 1}, rather than a version of Assumption \ref{Ass: Ex135: 1}.
+However, it is noteworthy that the rate can be improved to $O_{p}(\sqrt{K(N+p+T)\log N/(NT)} + \sqrt{K \log N}/p^{s})$ under Assumption \ref{Ass: Ex135: 1}.
+The second term $\sqrt{K \log N}/p^{s}$ arises from sieve approximation errors.
+Our results differ from \citet{Fanetal_ProjectedPCA_2016} in several aspects.
+First, we allow for $\mu_i\neq 0 $ and $\phi\neq 0$, which are crucial to capture pricing errors in asset pricing.
+Second, we permit $x_{it}$ to vary over $t$, a critical feature in asset pricing as many stock characteristics (e.g., book to market ratio and momentum) change from month to month.
+Our simulations in Appendix \ref{App: G: sub4} show that \citet{Fanetal_ProjectedPCA_2016}'s projected-PCA fails in the presence of time-varying $x_{it}$.
+Third, we do not require that $\lambda_i$ has zero mean and weak cross-sectional dependence (in such cases $\lambda_i$ can be interpreted as a vector of noises), which is barely justified in practice.
 We allow for non-noisy intercepts $\mu_i$ and $\lambda_i$ in pricing errors and risk exposures.
 Fourth, we allow $K\to\infty$.
-In addition, our result extends \citet{Chenetal_SeimiparametricFactor_2021} by allowing for the heterogeneity of $\mu_i$ and $\lambda_i$ across $i$.
+In addition, our results extend \citet{Chenetal_SeimiparametricFactor_2021} by allowing for the heterogeneity of $\mu_i$ and $\lambda_i$ across $i$.